EvgeniyJeka/Creditto/README.md

 Each offer has a unique ID assigned by the system.
 That offer will be available to all potential money lenders via API.

 Money lenders are expected to chose an offer and propose loans that would match the offer conditions like sum, duration e.t.c.
-Loan proposal is called

-The money lenders will compete - the request posted by the borrower will be matched with the best offer (usually the offer with the lowest interest rate).

- All offers must contain the ID of the loan request so they would be linked .
-Offers with no valid loan ID will be rejected by system API.
+Loan proposal is called 'a bid'.
+Bid interest rate must be lower then offer interest rate, since the former is the max interest rate the borrower is willing to pay.
+All bids must contain the ID of the loan request so they would be linked .

-The sum and the loan duration in the offers placed by the borrowers are set by default so they will be identical to those in loan request.
+Bids with no valid loan ID will be rejected by system API.

+Several bids can be placed on each offer - the best one will be selected and a match will be created.
+Both parties will be notified, the offer and the bid status will be changed from 'active' to 'matched' (see statuses below), all other bids on that offer will become 'expired'.

+Matching criteria used by the system is defined by the operator (see matching logic list below) - by default the bid with the lowest interest rate is selected when the fifth bid is received on the given offer.